 Dry skin brushing will encourage good circulation and lymphatic drainage.
 Always practice brushing towards the heart.
 Natural bristles are best.
 Jumping on a trampoline or a rebounder will support your lymph flow as well as using a vibration plate.
 Essential oils that help promote healthy lymph drainage include cypress, laurel and yarrow.

 Essential Oils can be our best friends on the health and wellness journey.
 These potent plant essences contain beneficial chemical constituents that aid in healing and help maintain wellbeing.
 Essential oils can be categorized into families based on their primary components.

 Terpenes have multiple benefits, including helping the body breakdown carcinogens and kill off abnormal cells.
-Conifer essential oils – the ones derived from evergreen trees – are especially high in terpenes.
+Conifer essential oils – the ones derived from evergreen trees, such as Siberian Fir – are especially high in terpenes.
 Monoterpene in particular helps to prevent the initiation and progression of cancerous cells in the body.

 I have been massaging my breasts almost daily for many years now.
 I’ve played around with different oils and recipes and I’m excited to share my favourite blend with you all.
-It’s rich with beneficial essential oils and carrier oils to feed and nourish the breast tissues and assist with lymph drainage.
-I’m in the process of creating labels and will be offering this massage oil to purchase at a special introductory price.
-Stay tuned, and remember…that taking exquisite care of our breasts can be easy.
+It’s rich with beneficial essential oils and carrier oils specifically formulated to feed, nourish, and soothe the breast tissues and assist with healthy lymph drainage.
+You can read more about the ingredients of Best Breast Massage Oil and their many benefits here.
+Just remember that taking exquisite care of our breasts can be easy.
 As Nadine Artemis so eloquently summarizes for us “at the heart of basic breast care is real food, sunshine, iodine and being sure your skin drinks in body care that is brimming with botanical medicine.”